 Next is the “Buy & Sell” wholesaler.
 This version is a little tougher but typically offers much higher profits.
 This type of wholesaling requires you to actually purchase the property from the seller.
 Then you either clean it up a bit and start showing it to your buyers list or don’t even touch it and send it out.
 At the same time you should be advertising it many different way to the public including; bandit signs, yard signs, social media, Craigslist, newspapers, fliers, REIA Clubs…and the list should never end.

 When you actually buy the property it’s easier to make a profit because your new buyers don’t typically know how much you’re making and it’s psychologically easier for them to know you’re profiting.
-When your just assigning a contract they know the exact amount you’re making and some people have a problem with that, even though their buy number should be their buy number.
-Keeping them in the dark always makes for an easier sale & higher profits.
+When you’re just assigning a contract they know the exact amount you’re making and some people have a problem with that, even though their buy number should be their “buy price”.
+Keeping your purchase price private always makes for an easier sale & higher profits.

 - Construction experience